ethanyxfang/SCUT-MMSIG-database/README.md

 The SCUT-MMSIG multimodel online signature database is publicly available (free of charge) to the research community.
 Unfortunately, due to privacy reasons, we cannot provide the database for commercial use.

-Those interested in obtaining SUSIG database should download [release agreement](https://github.com/ethanyxfang/SCUT-MMSIG-database/blob/master/SCUT-MMSIG%20Database%20Release%20Agreement.pdf), and send by email one signed and scanned copy to scutbip@outlook.com.
+Those interested in obtaining SCUT-MMSIG database should download [release agreement](https://github.com/ethanyxfang/SCUT-MMSIG-database/blob/master/SCUT-MMSIG%20Database%20Release%20Agreement.pdf), and send by email one signed and scanned copy to scutbip@outlook.com.

 While reporting results using the SCUT-MMSIG database, please cite the following article:
 @inproceedings{Lu2017SCUT,